 I originally had “Listen to relaxing music” here, but I often find that sometimes I’m in the mood for grungy music, other times I’m feeling a bit of KISS FM, and sometimes I just want to get lost in Einaudi’s piano solos.
 So, just listen to whatever the hell makes you feel good!
 I have a few different playlists on my phone for each mood I have so I can quickly go to whatever I’m in the mood for.
 TIP: Music sounds a thousand times better through headphones.

 Make a cup of tea

 I’m one of those people who has their tea extremely milky.
 I basically just have sugary milk and just like, show it the teabag and I’m good to go.
-However you like your tea, there’s nothing better than the process of making a cup of tea (is it just me?
-Am I weird?), and the satisfaction when you can then drink it.
-Also isn’t it just THE BEST feeling when you’re cold and when you drink your tea you can feel the warm go down!?
+However you like your tea, I often just enjoy the actual process of making a cup of tea (is it just me?
+Am I weird?), and the satisfaction that comes after.
+Also isn’t it just THE BEST feeling when you can feel the warm go down?

 Paint your nails